-- 3 Minute Thesis: The 3-Minute Thesis Competition, in which students present their dissertation research in three minutes or less to a graduate student audience and interdisciplinary group of judges, has been held annually at Cornell since 2014.
+- 3-Minute Thesis: The 3-Minute Thesis Competition, in which students present their dissertation research in three minutes or less to a graduate student audience and interdisciplinary group of judges, has been held annually at Cornell since 2014.

 - Olin Lecture: For nearly three decades, the Graduate School has promoted interdisciplinary discussion by sponsoring the Olin Lecture.
-Suggestions for the Olin Lecture speaker are provided by the graduate community, including GPSA.
+Suggestions for the Olin Lecture speaker are provided by the graduate community, including the GPSA.
 In 2017, a different format focusing on more direct interactions with graduate students will be implemented.

 - Lab Crawl: Since 2014-15, Lab Crawls are sponsored to promote interdisciplinary interactions.
 Students visit labs across campus, where peers discuss the nature and significance of their work.

-- More opportunities for Cross-discipline Student/Faculty Interactions: The Graduate School publicizes various opportunities through Engaged Cornell , Multicultural Awareness Council, Cornell Libraries Spark Talks, etc. via the weekly Graduate Announcements to graduate and professional students.
+- More opportunities for Cross-discipline Student/Faculty Interactions: The Graduate School publicizes various opportunities through Engaged Cornell, Multicultural Awareness Council, Cornell Libraries Spark Talks, etc. via the weekly Graduate Announcements to graduate and professional students.

-- More Cross-Campus Communications and Opportunities: The Graduate School is supporting GPSA’s efforts to interact with Geneva and Cornell Tech campuses, and the Graduate School leadership meets occasionally with Geneva and Cornell Tech graduate students to learn about their interests and concerns and help address perceived needs.
+- More Cross-Campus Communications and Opportunities: The Graduate School is supporting the GPSA’s efforts to interact with Geneva and Cornell Tech campuses, and the Graduate School leadership meets occasionally with Geneva and Cornell Tech graduate students to learn about their interests and concerns and help address perceived needs.

-- Student Kudos and Spotlights: The weekly Graduate Announcements features more graduate student recognition,
+- Student Kudos and Spotlights: The weekly Graduate Announcements features more graduate student recognition.

 - Orientation Events: The Graduate School hosts an orientation program for newly admitted students.
 In 2013, students viewed the video debut “Graduate Students, Graduate Stories,” which provided students with an opportunity to hear directly from current students about adjustment to graduate school life, resources, and caring community.
-A robust resource fair and formal welcomes from University leadership are a part of the event.
+A robust resource fair and formal welcomes from university leadership are a part of the event.
 The Graduate School sponsors an extended Navigating Graduate School series to continue orientation.
 New in 2013 was the addition of an annual Spring semester orientation for new students entering in January.